StupidityDB/Server/README.md

 Before running the server, you will need to edit the a `config.example.json5` file in the `stupidity_db_server` directory (Also rename it to `config.json5`.).

-You also need to run every SQL script in the `sql` directory in the database you want to use.
+You also need to run every SQL script in the `schemas` directory (By order) in the database you want to use.

 ## Running